Lindfield Village Green – Your questions answered

-- An open green space for social and recreation activities;
+- An open green space for social and recreation activities.

-- Public car parking - basement car park accesses by two lifts under the public open space with 81 spaces at B1 Level; and 54 on (part) B2 level and 105 public commuter spaces on (part) B2 and B3 Levels;
+- Public car parking - basement car park accesses by two lifts under the public open space with 81 spaces at B1 Level; and 54 on (part) B2 level and 105 public commuter spaces on (part) B2 and B3 Levels.

-- A pavilion building for a café or restaurant incorporating new public toilets;
+- A pavilion building for a café or restaurant incorporating new public toilets.

-- Shared pathways for pedestrians and cyclists connecting to surrounding streets and the train station
+- Shared pathways for pedestrians and cyclists connecting to surrounding streets and the train station.

 Why is Council building this project?

 Lindfield has undergone significant development and a corresponding population increase in recent years.
-The Council needs to provide adequate open space for local residents and the Village Green will fulfill this need.
+The Council needs to provide adequate open space for local residents and the Village Green will fulfil this need.
 The Tryon Road car park was selected as it is a more cost effective option than acquiring land for open space in this central area and provides opportunities to enliven the Lindfield area.